Schools in Delhi reopen amid strict COVID-19 safety guidelines | Education

 Some institutions, however, chose to adopt a wait-and-watch approach and have decided to call children for physical classroom studies only after a few weeks.

+At a government school in Mayur Vihar, teachers had decorated the entrance with Rangoli and performed a welcome dance for students.

+Rupa, a teacher at a government school in Tilak Nagar said,'' There was less turnout due to rains.
+But we are expecting more students from tomorrow.'' ''Students have to bring a non-objection certificate daily from their parents.
+They were excited to come to school after such a long time,'' she said.

-It had clarified that no student would be forced to attend physical classes and the consent of parents would be mandatory.
+The Delhi government has said that no student would be forced to attend physical classes and the consent of parents is mandatory.

+Mridu Gupta, a physics teacher at a government school in Brahmpuri, said that science students were not able to attend practical classes as schools were closed.

+''With the resumption of physical classes, we will be able to start practical work.
+But today there was a lesser number of students due to the morning rainfall,'' Gupta said.

+Besides 50 percent of students per classroom, the DDMA has also notified other safety guidelines for reopening schools such as mandatory thermal screening, staggered lunch breaks, alternate seating arrangements, and avoiding routine guest visits.

+The DDMA has said students, teachers, and non-teaching staff living in Covid containment zones will not be allowed to come to schools and colleges.

-''I am excited on meeting my friends,'' a Delhi government school student from east Delhi said, adding that with COVID-19 still around, everybody has to take precautions.
+A student at an east Delhi government school said, ''I am excited about meeting my friends'' and added that with COVID-19 still around, everybody has to take precautions.

 ''This is the new normal and we will have to adjust,'' the student said.